ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 continue to expose the same interface while internally changing the implementation, including data structures.

+Case 4

 ## Submodules

 ### Submodule Implementation

-We saw that one `exeter.ml` file results automatically in the module implementation named `Exeter`.
-Its module signature is automatically derived and is the broadest possible, or it can be restricted by writing an `exeter.mli` file.
+We saw that one `fairbanks.ml` file results automatically in the module implementation named `Exeter`.
+Its module signature is automatically derived and is the broadest possible, or it can be restricted by writing an `fairbanks.mli` file.

 That said, a given module can also be defined explicitly from within a file.
 That makes it a submodule of the current module.
-Let's consider this `exeter.ml` file:
+Let's consider this `fairbanks.ml` file:

 ```ocaml
 module Hello = struct